 Post-movement test cattle entering the herd

-The requirement for post-movement testing in Scotland has been shown to provide an incentive to farmers to purchase cattle from low-disease areas and so probably reduces the risk to the individual herds owned by these farmers, as well as limiting onward transmission .
+The requirement for post-movement testing in Scotland has been shown to incentivise to farmers to purchase cattle from low-disease areas and so probably reduces the risk to the individual herds owned by these farmers, and limits onward transmission .
 A statutory requirement to post-movement test all cattle arriving in the Low Risk Area of England from the annually (or more frequent) tested areas of GB was introduced in April 2016.
+This policy was then extended to herds in annual testing parts of the Edge Area of England on 1 August 2023.
+Private post-movement skin (and in England interferon-gamma) testing of animals that are not eligible for a statutory post-movement test can also be arranged subject to prior permission from APHA.

 Isolate all higher-risk cattle before they enter a herd